Advice

 Before the RSPB acquired its first nature reserve in 1929, our conservation efforts included taking a private prosecution in response to oil pollution, fighting for the enforcement of wildlife laws and successfully campaigning for eight new Acts of Parliament covering the trade and protection of wildlife as well as and pollution control.

 Of course much has changed since those early days.
 As the threats to nature have multiplied we have added scientific enquiry, economic analysis and hands-on conservation to the RSPB’s ways of working.
-So today, our campaigning is underpinned by expert analysis, practical demonstration and conservation delivery - but we campaign as vigorously as we always did to ensure the next generation can enjoy wildlife as we do.
+So today, our campaigning is underpinned by expert analysis, practical demonstration and conservation delivery, and an appreciation of the views and concerns of our members, supporters and the wider public - but we campaign as vigorously as we always did to ensure the next generation can enjoy wildlife as we do.

 So our campaigning and advocacy work delivers real practical benefits for nature and its conservation.
 But of course, it is vital we conduct our campaigning work in a legal and transparent way which takes into account our status as a charity and reflects our charitable objects set down in our Royal Charter (which refer to influencing the law and policy).
-This involves giving proper regard to the guidance produced by the Charity Commission.
+This involves giving proper regard to the guidance produced and regularly updated by the Charity Commission, the Electoral Commission, and to accepted best practice for charities.

 Ultimately it is the RSPB Council (Trustees) who are responsible for ensuring our work, including campaigns, are run within our constitution and the law.